 What is your proudest achievement to date?

-Besides raising a relatively well adjusted, happy, and compassionate family, which is still a work in progress?
-My proudest achievement is building the Institute For Analysis, which was a public-private partnership I led that served the US intelligence community for over a decade.
+Besides raising a relatively well adjusted, happy, and compassionate family (which is still a work in progress), my proudest achievement is building the Institute For Analysis, which was a public-private partnership I led that served the US intelligence community for over a decade.
 We launched it in response to the surprise intelligence officers felt as a result of September 11, 2001.
 Its purpose was to connect the intelligence community with best practices in business and academics so they could manage uncertainty, overcome blindspots, and address the more ambiguous threats our nation faces like terrorism, cyber-warfare, and surprises from non-state actors.
 We brought methods like scenario planning and narrative analytics to the intelligence community and designed training programs and methods that are still being deployed today.
-We made a dent in the DOD’s understanding of the impact of climate change on national security, on how the CIA identifies and prepares for emerging issues or strategic surprise, and on how the Obama administration understood and communicated with foreign audiences in a way that resonated.
+We made a dent in the Department of Defense’s understanding of the impact of climate change on national security, on how the CIA identifies and prepares for emerging issues or strategic surprise, and on how the Obama administration understood and communicated with foreign audiences in a way that resonated.

 What has been most influential on how you view business and what’s needed to be successful today?

 The power of narrative.
 The stories people hold have an incredible impact on their success.
 Positive or negative.
 True or false (which today we call “fake news”).
 These narratives can make or break a company and a leader.
 I believe in the power of narrative so much that I started a company called Protagonist that uses media analysis to identify and measure narratives so that they can be tamed, amplified, or otherwise managed.
 If you don’t know the narratives driving behavior, it’s very hard to be successful.

 Finally, what might surprise people about you?